Benjamin Guinness: Philanthropist

 From 1860 to 1865, he undertook at his own expense, and without hiring an architect, the restoration of the city's St Patrick's Cathedral, an enterprise that cost him over £150,000.
-In 1865 the building was restored to the dean and chapter, and reopened for services on 24 February.
+In 1865, the building was restored to the dean and chapter and reopened for services on 24 February.
 The citizens of Dublin and the dean and chapter of St. Patrick's presented him with addresses on 31 December 1865, expressive of their gratitude for what he had done for the city.
-The addresses were in two volumes, which were afterwards exhibited at the Paris Exhibition.
+The addresses were in two volumes, which were afterwards exhibited at the Paris Exhibition of 1867.

 In recognition of his generosity, he was made a baronet in 1867.
 He was one of the ecclesiastical commissioners for Ireland, a governor of Simpson's Hospital, and vice-chairman of the Dublin Exhibition Palace.
 He died the following year at his Park Lane London home.
-At the time of his death he was engaged in the restoration of Archbishop Marsh's public library, a building which adjoins St. Patrick's Cathedral, which was finished by his son Arthur.
+At the time of his death, he was engaged in the restoration of Archbishop Marsh's public library, a building which adjoins St. Patrick's Cathedral, which was finished by his son Arthur.

-He showed his practical interest in Irish archæology by carefully preserving the antiquarian remains existing on his large estates around Ashford Castle in County Galway, which he bought in 1855.
+He showed his practical interest in Irish archæology by carefully preserving the antiquarian remains existing on his large estates around Ashford Castle in County Mayo, which he bought in 1855.
 Nearby Cong Abbey was well-known, and the famous Cross of Cong had been moved to a Dublin museum in 1839.

 Family

-On 24 February 1837 he married his first cousin Elizabeth Guinness, third daughter of Edward Guinness of Dublin, and they had three sons and a daughter, living at Beaumont House, Beaumont, in north County Dublin.
-In 1856 he bought what is now Iveagh House at 80 St Stephen's Green.
+On 24 February 1837, he married his first cousin Elizabeth Guinness, the third daughter of Edward Guinness of Dublin.
+They had three sons and a daughter, and lived at Beaumont House, Beaumont, in north County Dublin.
+In 1856, he bought what is now Iveagh House at 80 St Stephen's Green.
 Ashford Castle was described in William Wilde's book on Lough Corrib in the 1860s.

 He was succeeded in the baronetcy by his eldest son, Arthur, who took over the brewery with his brother, the third son, Edward.
-His second son Benjamin (1842–1900) married Henrietta, daughter of Thomas St Lawrence, 3rd Earl of Howth; they moved to England where he was a Captain in the Royal Horse Guards.
+His second son, Benjamin, married Henrietta, daughter of Thomas St Lawrence, 3rd Earl of Howth; they moved to England, where he was a captain in the Royal Horse Guards.
 His daughter Anne married William, Lord Plunket in 1863.
-The present-day Guinness Baronets descend from his second son Benjamin.
+The present-day Guinness Baronets descend from his second son Benjamin, with their son Algernon Arthur St. Lawrence Lee Guinness (1883–1954) becoming Sir Algernon, 3rd Baronet on the death of his childless uncle, Lord Ardilaun in 1915.

 He was buried in Mount Jerome Cemetery, Dublin, in the family vault, on 27 May.
 His personalty was sworn under £1,100,000 on 8 August 1868.
 A bronze statue of him by John Foley was erected by the Cathedral Chapter in St. Patrick's churchyard, on the south side of the cathedral, in September 1875, which was restored in 2006.